teodutu/SP/README.md

 However, being a low-key iptables, it's still disgusting.

+### Lab 9 - Offline Traffic Analysis
+Wireshark and snort (bleah...) are used to analyse some `.pcap` files.
+Boring...

 ### Courses
 Various course materials (merged slides, notes from students etc) are included in the [Courses](./Courses) folder.